apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut.md

 \end{document}
 ```

-We can use Python (using the spreadsheet package `openpyxl`) to access the spreadsheet:
+Note, we now specify `mimetype=application/vnd.openxmlformats-officedocument.spreadsheetml.sheet` in the command `\embedfilesetup`.

+The embedded spreadsheet is accessible using the spreadsheet package `openpyxl`:
 ```py
 import io
 import openpyxl